KaterynaLebedenko/KaterynaLebedenko/README.md

 <h2 align="left">Hi 👋!
-My name is Kateryna and I'm a junior data analyst, from Szczecin, Poland</h2>
+My name is Kateryna and I love Python, SQL and working with data.
+I’m located in Szczecin, Poland.</h2>

 ###